LeuisKen/awful_code/README.md

-# Awful Code
-Collection of My Awful Code &amp; Reconstruction
+# My Little Collection of JavaScript